DS-100/sp22/lecture/lec18.md

 There are also three **supplementary** videos accompanying this lecture.
 They don’t introduce any new material, but may still be helpful for your understanding.
 They are listed as supplementary and not required since the runtime of this lecture is already quite long.
 They do not have accompanying Quick Checks for this reason.

 16.7 and 16.8 walk through implementing ridge and LASSO regression in a notebook.
 These videos are helpful in explaining how regularization and cross-validation are used in practice.
 These videos again use `Pipeline`, which is not in scope.
+Code is in “Part 2”.
 16.9 is another **supplementary** video, created by Paul Shao (a TA for Data 100 in Spring 2020).
 It gives a great high-level overview of both the bias-variance tradeoff and regularization.

 A reminder – the right column of the table below contains _Quick Checks_.
 These are **not** required but suggested to help you check your understanding.